 10 Growth Tips from Salon Today’s 200

 With a new year comes resolutions for growth and improvement.
 This year, resolve to try small things for big impact.
-For inspiration, we asked some of the 2019 Salon Today 200 honorees to share ideas that help them increase profit, streamline systems and keep their businesses fresh and relevant.
+For inspiration, we asked some Salon Today 200 honorees to share ideas that help them increase profit, streamline systems and keep their businesses fresh and relevant.

 1. Spotlight Your Stars

 While the owners saw a cult following around these products, they found new guests weren’t aware of them.
-So whoever sold the most Star Products each week got added to a drawing, and lotto tickets were handed out for every product sold.
+So whoever sold the most of these specific products every week got added to a drawing, and lotto tickets were handed out for every product sold.

 All Pavo stylists participated and loved scratching off their lotto tickets.
 The salon saw a 200% increase year over year for several of the highlighted products.